johnkerl/miller/go/README.md

 * `./mlr regtest` -- new multiplatform regression framework, small-but-growing number of test cases
   * `./mlr regtest reg-test/cases-pending-go-port` -- needing Go code to be ported from C
   * `./mlr regtest reg-test/cases-pending-windows` -- for Go code already ported from C but needing some work for Windows
-* `./reg-test/run -n` -- old Bash-driven regression framework (doesn't work on Windows, unless MSYS2), features ported from C. Thousands of cases being gradually ported to `./mlr regtest`.
-  * `./reg-test/run -o` -- same as previous, but features needing to be ported from C.

 A note on Continuous Integration: